Christos Tzolis: International career

 Tzolis has represented Greece at the under-17 level and under-19 level.
 At the under-17 level, he appeared in 9 matches and scored 6 goals.
-On 7 October 2020, Tzolis made his debut for the senior national team in a 2–1 loss to Austria after being substituted on in the 82nd minute for Dimitris Limnios.
+On 7 October 2020, Tzolis made his debut for the senior national team in a 2–1 loss to Austria after being substituted on in the 82nd minute for Dimitrios Limnios.
 At the time of his debut, Tzolis became the 7th youngest player in the history of the Greece national team.
 On 11 November 2020, Tzolis scored his first international goal in a 2–1 victory against Cyprus.

 Personal life

-His parents, who are from Dhrovjan, Albania, belong to the Greek Minority in Albania.
+His parents, who are from Dhrovjan, Vlorë County belong to the Greek minority in Albania.